mzlogin/awesome-adb/README.en.md

 adb shell am broadcast -a android.intent.action.BOOT_COMPLETED -n org.mazhuang.boottimemeasure/.BootCompletedReceiver
 ```

-The command of issuing a broadcast intent is very useful in the test, especially when a broatcast intent is hard to generate normally, it would be of great use to issue the broadcast intent by the command.
+The command of issuing a broadcast intent is very useful in the test, especially when a broatcast intent is hard to generate normally, it would be of great use to send the broadcast intent by the command.

-Both system predefined and custom broadcast intent are able to be issued.
+Both system predefined and custom broadcast intent are able to be sent.
 The following is part of the system predefined broadcast intents and the triggers:

 | Action                                          | Trigger                                                     |
 |-------------------------------------------------|--------------------------------------------------------------------|